 Abbe Pierre – French Catholic priest who found the Emmaüs movement, which has the goal of helping poor and homeless people and refugees.

 Bernadette Soubirous – French peasant girl from the town of Lourdes.
 Initially scorned for her visions of a divine lady.
 Bernadette impressed even mockers with her quiet humility, dignity and simplicity.
 Became a nun and had her visions officially approved by the Church authorities even in her lifetime.

 Desmond Tutu – Charismatic and principled church leader.
 Played a key role in fighting apartheid during the 1970s and 1980s.
 Widely respected as a world figure of great principles.

-John Wesley – Great preacher and founder of Methodism
+John Wesley – English Anglican who became a great preacher and founder of Methodism.

 Saint Teresa of Ávila – Spanish mystic, writer and reformer.
-In a difficult period of the Spanish inquisition and at a time when women had few rights or opportunities, St Terese of Avila was an influential and pivotal figure of her generation
+In a difficult period of the Spanish Inquisition and at a time when women had few rights or opportunities, St Terese of Avila was an influential and pivotal figure in her generation

-“Without love, deeds, even the most brilliant, count as nothing.” –St Therse of Lisieux
+“Without love, deeds, even the most brilliant, count as nothing.” –St Therese of Lisieux